briandfoy/briandfoy.github.io/_posts/2023-01-18-a-format-for-rpsl.md

 ## How about formats?

 Sometimes we follow these paths further than we should and don't consider other alternatives.
-A co-worker half-jokingly suggested Perl's formats might work, but neither of us followed up on that.
-Still, it gnawed at me and I had to give it a try.
-Here it is:
+A co-worker half-jokingly suggested Perl's formats might work, but neither of us followed up on that because we weren't going to do that in production anyway.
+Still, the task gnawed at me and I had to give it a try just so I could stop thinking about it.
+Here's a RPSL formatter using `format`:

 {% highlight perl %}
 use v5.36;